 Selling your Aroniaberry Crop

 If you are currently growing aroniaberries and are interested in selling your crop, Superberries maybe interested.
-Give us a call at (877) 819-6881 or email us at firstname.lastname@example.org.
+Email us at firstname.lastname@example.org.
 We are interested in the following varieties: Superberries, Viking, McKenzie and Nero.